Matala Beach Festival in Crete– The music, the sun, the colors await you!

 Sleeping on the Beach

-When the party slowly dies down in the wee hours of the morning, visitors can camp out by the beach in tents that they have brought themselves, with family or friends, to enjoy in depth the more authentic ways of living as a nomadic hippie.
+When the party slowly dies down in the wee hours of the morning, visitors can camp out by the beach in tents that they have brought themselves, with family or friends, to enjoy the more authentic ways of living as a nomadic hippie.

-For those who prefer a quieter setting, there are affordable little hotels and suites outside of the village center, only a five-minute-walk away, where they can retreat earlier during the night or any time they wish.
+For those who prefer a quieter setting, there are affordable little hotels and suites outside of the village center, only a five-minute walk away, where they can retreat earlier during the night or any time they wish.